Rigidity of mean convex subsets in non-negatively curved RCD spaces and stability of mean curvature bounds: Abstract

 \section{Abstract}

-We prove splitting theorems for mean convex open subsets in $\RCD$ (Riemannian curvature-dimension) spaces that extend results for Riemannian manifolds with boundary by Kasue, Croke and Kleiner to a non-smooth setting.
+We prove splitting theorems for mean convex open subsets in $\RCD$ (Riemannian curvature-dimension) spaces that extend results by Kasue, Croke and Kleiner for Riemannian manifolds with boundary to a non-smooth setting.
 A corollary is for instance Frankel's theorem.
 Then, we prove that our notion of mean curvature bounded from below for the boundary of an open subset is stable w.r.t. to uniform convergence of the corresponding boundary distance function.
-We apply this to prove stability of minimal and more general CMC hypersurfaces and almost rigidity theorems for uniform domains whose boundary has a lower mean curvature bound.
+We apply this to prove almost rigidity theorems for uniform domains whose boundary has a lower mean curvature bound.